DanyPPhoto/DanyPPhoto/README.md

 - 👋 Hi, I’m @DanyPPhoto
 - 🗺️ I’m interested in GIS, QGIS, ArcGIS etc.
-- 🎓 I’m currently learning Engineering and Architecture at "La Sapienza"
+- 🎓 I’m graduated in Engineering and Architecture at "La Sapienza"
 - 🚧 I’m looking to collaborate on all GIS project
 - 📫 Send me a message on https://www.linkedin.com/in/daniele-poggetti-4aa750221/